Islamabad Police Trace 79 Murder Cases, Arrest 204 Killers - UrduPoint

 Islamabad Police Trace 79 Murder Cases, Arrest 204 Killers

-There was no alternate to life, however, it was the responsibility of police to trace the killers of innocent people and provide justice to the bereaved families, he said.
+He said that there was no alternate to life, however, it was the responsibility of police to trace the killers of innocent people and provide justice to the bereaved families.

 Following police efforts, 77 murder cases including 22 blind murders were traced and a total of 201 alleged killers were arrested after collecting forensic as well as other vital evidences.

-After arrests of the accused, challans were submitted and collected evidences were produced before the court, he informed.
+After arrests of the alleged killers for their involvement in these murder cases, challans were submitted into courts and collected evidences were produced before courts.

-Inspector General of Police (IGP) Islamabad Muhammad Aamir Zulfiqar Khan and DIG (Operations) Waqar Uddin Syed, also appreciated performance of police.
-They announced to award cash prizes and commendation certificates to those police officials who successfully investigated these murder cases.
+IGP Islamabad Muhammad Aamir Zulfiqar khan and DIG (Operations) Waqar Uddin Syed, he said, had also appreciated this performance and announced to award cash prizes and commendation certificates to those police officials who successfully investigated these murder cases and arrested the culprits.